-To know precisely when Google, Wayback, or any robot which keeps cache copies of your code visited your page, add a "cache stamp" using system time.
-Server environment variables, specifically DATE_LOCAL, matches the clock when your server responded to the request.
-This is an easy way to do basic forensics for things like spider spotting, or to investigate copyright infringement.
+Use spider spotting to learn precisely when Google, Wayback, or any robot which keeps cache copies of your code, visited your page by adding a "cache time-stamp."
+I use the local system time of my server which is available for easy fetching wtih environment variables.
+The DATE_LOCAL var matches the clock as your server responds to the request.
+This is an easy way to do basic forensics for spider spotting, AMP pages (AMPHTML) or to investigate copyright infringement.

 There are different ways to implement a time stamp.
 I like to use server side includes (SSI).
 In this case, you'll want to echo the DATE_LOCAL environment variable and format the time configuration to your liking.
 Includes are interpolated (embedded) into pages using HTML comment syntax with the server side include syntax to be interpreted by the machine when SSI is enabled.

 You'll want to configure the time format to look how you want.

 config timefmt="%a %b %d %y, %I:%M %p %Z"